whatevaman1/Invoice-Reader/README.md

 3. Commit your changes.
 4. Push to your fork and create a pull request.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact
 For queries or contributions, contact [amans11221@gmail.com] or visit the GitHub repository.

----
-This README provides an overview of the Invoice Reader project.
-Feel free to modify it as needed!